 Protection: SPS sidewall protection, Kevlar | Tubeless: No | Bead: Foldable | Format: Clincher | Width: 23, 25, 28mm | Weight: 220g (700x25)

 Italian tyre maker Veloflex refers to its clincher tyres as open tubulars, citing the ride quality and feel is on par with the real thing.
-Weighing 220g, they're also very light and have become a staple choice for weight weenies the world over.
+Weighing 220g, they're also very competitive in this regard and have become a staple choice for weight weenies the world over.

 Owing to incompatibility concerns with non-ETRTO-approved wheels, the company has just released its new Master SPS Line rubber designed specifically for all forms of carbon hoops.
 In terms of performance, the tyres offer similar levels of rolling efficiency and pliancy as the tubulars on which they're based - thanks in part to the core-spun, high-density 320 TPI casing.